ace-of-aces/laravel-image-transform-url/README.md

 -   PHP \>= 8.4
 -   Laravel 12.x

-If you want to use the file caching feature (highly recommended), a configured `Storage` disk with a `local` driver is required.
+If you want to use the file caching feature (highly recommended), a configured `Storage` disk and a `Cache` driver is required.
+More info in the [Image Caching](#image-caching) section.

 > [!IMPORTANT]
 > It is highly recommended to set a minimum memory limit of 256MB in your `php.ini` file to avoid memory issues when images are being processed.